How to prepare for a phone or Skype interview

 Treat it like a normal interview

-Whilst the pressure of a face-to-face interview isn't there, this doesn’t mean you should view it as any less important.
+Although the pressure of a face-to-face interview isn't there, this doesn’t mean you should view it as any less important.

-You might be grateful for the fact your interviewer can't see you without your make-up on, but this does also mean there's more weight placed on how you carry yourself verbally and how you answer the questions as that's all the interviewer has to judge you on.
+You might be grateful for the fact your interviewer can't see you without your make-up on, but this does also mean there's more weight placed on how you carry yourself verbally and how you answer the questions, as that's all the interviewer has to judge you on.

 Keep a smile on your face throughout the interview (this helps to make you sound keen and chipper) and try to avoid “umming” and “ahhing” too much when unsure of how to answer a question.
 Simply ask for a few seconds if you need to think about what you want to say.